AlexandraBonetCanela/Pet-api-mvc/README.md

 ## 🎯 Overview
 Welcome to the **Pet API**, a modern **Spring Boot-based** REST API for managing virtual pets.
 This API allows users to create, feed, play, and track their pets while ensuring persistent storage using **MySQL**.

-There is also an **Hexagonal Architecture** version of this project taht you can find [here](https://github.com/AlexandraBonetCanela/Pet-api-hexagonal)
+There is also an **Hexagonal Architecture** version of this project that you can find [here](https://github.com/AlexandraBonetCanela/Pet-api-hexagonal)

 ## 🚀 Key Features
 ✅ **Spring MVC Architecture** – Clean and maintainable design using **Spring Boot**.